-- An application should be accompanied by TWO copies of the completed application form and FOUR copies of all other plans, drawings and documents.
-Professional agents/people acting on behalf of 3rd parties/organisations to submit 2 copies of the application form (1 electronic) and 4 copies of plans, drawings and documents etc (1 electronic).
+- An application should be accompanied by ONE copy of the completed application form, covering letter(s), survey plans (if needed) and all supporting documents and TWO paper copies of plans, drawings and information necessary to describe the proposed development.
+In addition to this, Professional agents/people acting on behalf of 3rd parties/organisations to also submit ONE electronic copy of the application form and all other plans, drawings, documents etc.

 - If you are not the owner of the property or land please ensure you have owner's authority.
 You will need to confirm that in the planning application.

 - Planning permission will be required in all cases for changes to Protected Buildings unless the contrary is specifically stated in the exemption.
 It is recommended that you submit a pre-application enquiry [731kb] if you propose to extend or alter a Protected Building.

 - It is necessary for you to display a site notice to advertise your planning application.
 This will be sent to you on receipt of a valid planning application.
 Guidance regarding the completion and display of the notice is contained in Site Notice Procedure [195kb].
 Information on the process of publicising a planning application can be found here in Publicising Applications for Planning Permission.
 [186kb]

 - You can track the progress of an application online and guidance is contained in Keeping Track of an Application [84kb].